Kärcher Pressure washer K Mini

 Kärcher's smallest pressure washer removes dirt in no time at all and, thanks to it being lightweight and a practical size, it can be transported and stored easily.

-Compact and lightweight: the K Mini is Kärcher's smallest pressure washer.
+Compact and lightweight: The K Mini is Kärcher's smallest pressure washer.
 Thanks to its compact size and low weight, it can be transported and stored easily.
-This little powerhouse is ideal for cleaning balconies, outdoor furniture, as well as bicycles and small cars quickly and efficiently.
-It's intuitive to use: the trigger gun, extension tube and vario power spray lance can be assembled in just a few steps.
-The high-pressure hose clicks quickly and easily in and out of the device and trigger gun thanks to the Quick Connect system.
+The little power bundle is ideal for cleaning balconies, garden and patio furniture as well as bicycles and small cars quickly and efficiently.
+Its handling is self-evident: The spray gun, extension tube and Vario Power spray lance can be assembled in just a few steps.
+Click the high-pressure hose in and out of the device and spray gun easily and quickly using the Quick Connect system.
 The five-metre extra-thin PremiumFlex high-pressure hose prevents annoying knots from forming and offers maximum flexibility and freedom of movement when cleaning.
 A detachable accessory holder enables all supplied parts to be stored properly.
 When done with cleaning, the power cable can be wound around the device's stand and held in place with a clip.
 Due to its small size, the K Mini can easily be stored in inside as well as outside areas.

 Features and benefits